Aetherinox/csf-firewall/docs/docs/install/install.md

 ### install.cpanel.sh
 <!-- md:requires `/usr/local/cpanel/version` -->

 The `install.cpanel.sh` script is ran in order to integrate CSF with an existing cPanel/WHM installation.
-This file triggers if you run `install.sh` and it detects that you have the file `/usr/local/cpanel/version` on your server.
+This file triggers if you run `install.sh`, which checks to see if your server has the file `/usr/local/cpanel/version`.

 <br />

 ### install.cwp.sh
 <!-- md:requires `/usr/local/cwpsrv` -->

 The `install.cwp.sh` script is ran in order to integrate CSF with an existing copy of [CentOS Web Panel (CWP)](https://centos-webpanel.com/).
-This file triggers when you run `install.sh` and it detects that you have the file `/usr/local/cwpsrv` on your server.
+This file triggers when you run `install.sh`, which checks to see if your server has the file `/usr/local/cwpsrv`.

 <br />

 ### install.cyberpanel.sh
 <!-- md:requires `/usr/local/CyberCP` -->

 The `install.cyberpanel.sh` script is ran in order to integrate CSF with an existing copy of [Cyber Panel](https://cyberpanel.net/).
-This file triggers when you run `install.sh` and it detects that you have the file `/usr/local/CyberCP` on your server.
+This file triggers when you run `install.sh`, which checks to see if your server has the file `/usr/local/CyberCP`.

 <br />

 ### install.directadmin.sh
 <!-- md:requires `/usr/local/directadmin/directadmin` -->

 The `install.directadmin.sh` script is ran in order to integrate CSF with an existing copy of [DirectAdmin](https://directadmin.com/).
-This file triggers when you run `install.sh` and it detects that you have the file `/usr/local/directadmin/directadmin` on your server.
+This file triggers when you run `install.sh`, which checks to see if your server has the file `/usr/local/directadmin/directadmin`.

 <br />

 ### install.interworx.sh
 <!-- md:requires `/usr/local/interworx` -->

 The `install.interworx.sh` script is ran in order to integrate CSF with an existing copy of [Interworx](https://interworx.com/).
-This file triggers when you run `install.sh` and it detects that you have the file `/usr/local/interworx` on your server.
+This file triggers when you run `install.sh`, which checks to see if your server has the file `/usr/local/interworx`.

 <br />

 ### install.vesta.sh
 <!-- md:requires `/usr/local/vesta` -->

 The `install.vesta.sh` script is ran in order to integrate CSF with an existing copy of [VestaCP](https://vestacp.com/).
-This file triggers when you run `install.sh` and it detects that you have the file `/usr/local/vesta` on your server.
+This file triggers when you run `install.sh`, which checks to see if your server has the file `/usr/local/vesta`.

 <br />